TritonSE/ALUM-Mobile-Application/README.md

 #### Frontend
 All app releases are done through the [Apple Connect Portal](https://appstoreconnect.apple.com/).

+When you "Archive" a build it will create the build in prod environment so the prod backend server will be used.
+When you simply hit the run button, i.e. regular development build the dev environment is selected.

+Note - Checkout [this](https://github.com/TritonSE/ALUM-Mobile-Application/pull/156/files#r1271396686) comment for more info on how the prod and dev environments are set in xcode.

 Till now we have only released testflight.
 You can checkout this tutorial on how to release a test flight - [video](https://www.youtube.com/watch?v=DLvdZtTAJrE)